anderssv/the-example/doc/tttd.md

 }
 ```

-They both pass, and everything is green.
-There is just a tiny difference, the usage of the service to change the state of the domain. ✅
+They both pass, and everything is green. __There is just a tiny difference; the usage of the service to change the state of the domain__. ✅

 ### New requirements